A site that is building a database

 Searchable databases of genealogical data (births, marriages and deaths)

 from the State Archives Service, recorded in the Netherlands 1811-1955.
-Available only in Dutch.
+Limited access for free; full access requires subscription.

 Marriage, birth, and death records from public and private records in archives in the province of Zeeland from the 16th century to 1811.
 Available in Dutch or English.